 The water cycle (shown in the following figure) is a delicate balance of precipitation, evaporation, and all of the steps in between.
 Warmer temperatures increase the rate of evaporation of water into the atmosphere, in effect increasing the atmosphere's capacity to "hold" water.
 Increased evaporation may dry out some areas and fall as excess precipitation on other areas.

 Changes in the amount of rain falling during storms provide evidence that the water cycle is already changing.
-Over the past 50 years, the amount of rain falling during the most intense 1% of storms increased by almost 20%.
+Over the past 50 years, the amount of rain falling during very heavy precipitation events has increased for most of the United States.
+This trend has been greatest in the Northeast, Midwest, and upper Great Plains, where the amount of rain falling during the most intense 1% of storms has increased more than 30%.
 Warming winter temperatures cause more precipitation to fall as rain rather than snow.
 Furthermore, rising temperatures cause snow to begin melting earlier in the year.
 This alters the timing of streamflow in rivers that have their sources in mountainous areas.

 The Colorado River system is a major source of water supply for the Southwest.
-It supplies water for more than 30 million people in the cities of Los Angeles, Phoenix, Las Vegas, and Denver.
-Recent droughts, reductions in winter precipitation, and warmer, drier springs have caused water supplies in Colorado River reservoirs to decrease.
+It supplies water for 33 million people in the cities of Los Angeles, Phoenix, Las Vegas, and Denver.
+Recent droughts, reductions in winter precipitation and snow pack, and warmer, drier springs have caused water supplies in Colorado River reservoirs to decrease.
 Expected climate change impacts on Colorado River water supply include:

 - Increased year-to-year changes in water storage in reservoirs are possible, even under current conditions.